Skip to main content

 On paper, Peter has a lot in common with many other male film characters I have written about who are templars of healthy masculinity.
 In a way it makes sense that he would be the one to defeat Phil.
 That all on the table, I’ve never really felt any sense of kinship with or validation from the Peter character, or in how he eventually brings about Phil’s demise.

 I find it interesting, for example, that Phil making fun of Peter for crafting paper flowers is supposed to be the thing that signals him as this beacon of healthy masculinity because the film doesn’t go out of its way to contrast him with Phil by, say speaking up for small and helpless things.
 This is a pretty reliable way to signal that your hero is a hero, and it would certainly contrast him against Phil’s callousness.
 This movie has him on his mission to save his mother, sure, but this mode of behavior isn’t really echoed by anything else he does or how he treats other vulnerable things.
-There’s even kind of a bait-and-switch at work where Peter is shown cuddling a small rabbit only for us later to find that he has killed the thing to dissect it under a microscope for his medical study.
+There’s even kind of a bait-and-switch where Peter is shown cuddling a small rabbit only for us later to find that he has killed the thing to dissect it under a microscope for his medical study.

 Compassion, humanity, mercy, these things are part and parcel to the discussion on healthy manhood.
 And they feel curiously absent in this grand statement about toxic masculinity, which makes this whole enterprise really dissonant, especially the part about the “good guy” in this story killing his opponent.
 The film imagines that it’s any more honorable or noble for our hero to kill his enemy with an infection than with a gun.
 And no, this isn’t about giving a good-looking dude as many chances to squander as he pleases.
 This is about … is this how men who claim to have understood the basic tenets of healthy masculinity solve their problems?